sjackman/abyss-activity/README.md

 What variants do you see?

-	A: a T/G SNV and a 24-bp insertion
+> a T/G SNV and a 24-bp insertion

 Go to the region chr3:186,676,730